 You should consider taking a tour of the hospital where your baby will be born well in advance of your due date.
 Taking a tour will help answer some of these questions.

 Birthing Centers: Although most births take place in hospitals, more women are choosing to have their babies in other locations, such as a birthing center.
 Birthing centers, usually located near a hospital, allow women with uncomplicated pregnancies to deliver there.
 Most centers are run by certified nurse midwives or doctors.
 Be sure to research the staff's credentials when selecting a birthing center.
-Although rare, problems during labor and delivery can arise, so you'll want the best opportunity to get the best care.
+Sometimes, problems during labor and delivery can arise, so you'll want the best opportunity to get the best care.
 Be sure to ask what the procedure is for complications and emergencies, not only for your baby, but for yourself.

 If you have any questions about your birthing options, talk to the providers you are considering for your pregnancy care.
 They should help clear up any concerns you are having.